cairo-book/cairo-book/src/ch14-01-01-storage-mappings.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_nested_storage_mapping/src/lib.cairo:accesses}}
 ```

-## Address Computation for Mappings
+## Storage Address Computation for Mappings

 The address in storage of a variable stored in a mapping is computed according to the following rules: